-- In a container or flat plate, place turmeric leaves, grease them with a little ghee, add the half cooked mix gently and pat it gently with your palm greased with ghee.
-Cover it with turmeric leaves greased with ghee and steam cook it for 15 minutes OR till a knife or toothpick when inserted comes out clean.
+- In a container or flat plate, place turmeric leaves, grease them with a little ghee, add the half cooked mix and pat it gently with your palm greased with ghee.
+Let the thickness of the mix be about an inch or so.
+Cover it with turmeric leaves greased with ghee and steam cook it for about 15 minutes OR till a knife or toothpick when inserted comes out clean.

 - Once done, let it cool, then remove the turmeric leaves, turn over the container/ plate on a larger flat plate, the cucumber cake will get transferred to the flat plate easily.
 Remove the turmeric leaves, cut the cake into cubes, warm the dhondas bit on a tawa/ skillet and and serve it topped with melted ghee.

 - I personally love this cake when roasted in ghee.
 The only precaution you have to take while shallow frying in ghee is the dhondas has to be dry if not the ghee will spluter while frying as steamed dhondas has moisture content.
-So it is an easier option to roast the dhondas in ghee the next day as it dries up when kept it in the referigerator.
+You could cover it with a steam release lid while shallow frying so that the ghee does’nt splutter up.
+OR else it is an easier option to roast the dhondas in ghee the next day as it dries up when kept it in the referigerator.
 Now this is very similar to the way we roast leftover idlis from the previous day in ghee.
 Shallow fry the dhondas in ghee till golden brown on both sides and serve hot.
 Both variations taste great.

 - The quantity of jaggery to be added depends on individual sweetness required and also on the sweetness of jaggery.